raqueltr/eScore/README.md

 We propose a novel solution to the current practice of vaulted knowledge verification without introducing yet another middleware layer (academic currency). - A trustless data layer is used to prove that somebody acquired knowledge.

 ## Introduction - Example
 _Bill Bates of Macrosoft, a highly sophisticated company, wishes to start a new project for which he requires 2 smart people.
 As nobody is available in-house he announces that 2 positions are vacant.
-Eventually, 3 applications arrive and Bill B. passes them on to HR for a recommendation that should be primarily optimized towards talent and secondary towards cost._
+Eventually, 3 applications arrive and Bill B. passes them on to HR for a recommendation that should be primarily optimized towards talent and secondarily towards cost._

-HR reviews the candidates and notices that all three are by coincidentally triplets separated by birth.
+HR reviews the candidates and notices that all three are, by coincidence, triplets separated by birth.

 __Candidate 1.: Affluent Alice__
     a) Degree of most reputable Hogwards University